SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 Read more here: https://zeppelin.apache.org/docs/0.6.2/security/shiroauthentication.html

 When you connect to Apache Zeppelin, you will be asked to enter your credentials.
-Once you logged in, then you have access to all notes including other user's notes.
+Once you're logged in you have access to all notes including other user's notes.
 <BR>

 ### Creating Roles & Users in Apache Shiro

-Configure users in conf file.
+Configure the shiro.ini file:

 ```
 $ cp conf/shiro.ini.template conf/shiro.ini